5 Mapping persistent classes

 This chapter covers

-• Understanding entities and value type concepts
+• Understanding entities and value types

 • Mapping entity classes with identity